ibigio/shell-ai/README.md

 Here's what I did:

 1. I cloned and set up `llama.cpp` ([repo](https://github.com/ggerganov/llama.cpp)).
 (Just follow the instructions.)
-2. Then I downloaded the `stablelm-zephyr-3b.Q8_0` GGUF [from hugging face](https://huggingface.co/TheBloke/stablelm-zephyr-3b-GGUF) (thanks, TheBloke) and saved it under `llama.cpp/models/`.
+2. Then I downloaded the (`stablelm-zephyr-3b.Q8_0`)[https://huggingface.co/TheBloke/stablelm-zephyr-3b-GGUF/blob/main/stablelm-zephyr-3b.Q8_0.gguf] GGUF [from hugging face](https://huggingface.co/TheBloke/stablelm-zephyr-3b-GGUF) (thanks, TheBloke) and saved it under `llama.cpp/models/`.
 3. Then I ran the model in server mode with chat syntax (from `llama.cpp/`):

 ```bash
 ./server -m models/stablelm-zephyr-3b.Q8_0.gguf --host 0.0.0.0 --port 8080
 ```

-4. Finally I added the new `model` config to my `~/.shell-ai/config.yaml`.
-Wrestled with the prompt a bit – bet you can do better.
+4. Finally I added the new `model` config to my `~/.shell-ai/config.yaml`, and wrestled with the prompt until it worked – bet you can do better.
 (As you can see, YAML is [flexible](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).)

 ````yaml
 models: